 - the development of novel gene therapy strategies and their targeted application in cord blood hematopoietic stem cells.

-As a research investigator, Dr. Rodgers is widely recognized for his contributions to the development of the first effective—and now FDA approved—therapy for sickle cell anemia: the drug hydroxyurea.
-Additional research has shown that people with sickle cell anemia who took hydroxyurea at the recommended dose had higher survival rates than those who took less than the recommended dose.
+As a research investigator, Dr. Rodgers is widely recognized for his contributions to the development of hydroxyurea, the first effective—and now FDA approved—therapy for sickle cell anemia.
+Research has shown that people with sickle cell anemia who took hydroxyurea at the recommended dose had higher survival rates than those who took less than the recommended dose.

-Recently, he and his collaborators have reported on a modified blood stem-cell transplant regimen that is highly effective in reversing sickle cell disease in adults and is associated with relatively low toxicity; these results were replicated in 12 adult patients at the University of Illinois.
+Recently, Dr. Rodgers and his collaborators reported on a modified blood stem-cell transplant regimen that is highly effective in reversing sickle cell disease in adults and associated with relatively low toxicity.
+These results were replicated in 12 adults with sickle cell anemia who were being treated at the University of Illinois.

-As Chief of the Molecular and Clinical Hematology Branch at the NIDDK, Dr. Rodgers is responsible for planning and conducting basic and clinical research on selected inherited and acquired diseases of human blood; utilizing contemporary biochemical, molecular, and physiological techniques; developing and validating models, including cellular and transgenic systems, to permit the delineation of regulatory mechanisms in normal and pathological hematopoesis, and to facilitate pharmacological or molecular genetic approaches to correct or compensate for abnormalities associated with disease states; and expediting the translation of novel basic scientific discovery to the appropriate level of preclinical or clinical investigation.
+As Chief of the Molecular and Clinical Hematology Branch at the NIDDK, Dr. Rodgers is responsible for planning and conducting basic and clinical research on selected inherited and acquired diseases of human blood.
+He uses contemporary biochemical, molecular, and physiological techniques; develops and validates models, including cellular and transgenic systems, to permit the delineation of regulatory mechanisms in normal and pathological hematopoesis and to facilitate pharmacological or molecular genetic approaches to correct or compensate for abnormalities associated with disease states; and expedites the translation of novel basic scientific discovery to the appropriate level of preclinical or clinical investigation.